SoftWiser-group/MaCon/README.md

 ### Intro

-MaCon is a deep neural network model used to recommend hashtags for posts in photo sharing services.
-It takes image, text and user id as inputs and outputs top K recommendations.
+MaCon is a deep neural network model used to recommend hashtags for posts in photo sharing services (e.g., Instagram).
+It takes image, text, and user id as inputs and outputs top K tag recommendations.

-In this repository, we provide code implemented with Python Keras APIs and our dataset crawled from Instagram.
-These materials are also used in experiments reported in our AAAI paper.
+In this repository, we provide the code of MaCon, as well as the dataset crawled from Instagram.These materials are also used in experiments reported in our AAAI paper.

 ### Details